rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

         name: stakater-workshop-tekton-builder
         create: false

-Here we have defined a basic pipeline which clones the repository when it is triggered, builds its image and helm chart, and finally updates the version of application.
+Here we have defined a basic pipeline which clones the repository when it is triggered, builds its image and Helm chart, and finally updates the version of application.

 5. Commit the changes and wait for our Tekton pipelines to deploy out in ArgoCD.
 Head over to argocd and search for Application `<TENANT_NAME>-build-tekton-pipelines`